The Dishman Family of Virginia

 Will20 Nov 17005

-Deed-Land6 Nov 1733William Triplett received 515 acres from Augustine Smith for 100 pounds sterling in St. Georges Parish, Spotsylvania County, Virginia, United States, on 6 Nov 1733.6
+Deed-Land6 Nov 1733William Triplett received 515 acres from Augustine Smith for 100 pounds sterling in St. Georges Parish, Spotsylvania County, Virginia, on 6 Nov 1733.6

 Other Information